West Virginia National Guard: 19th century

+Late 19th & 20th century

 The militia or National Guard was activated for service in areas of labor unrest in 1877, 1880, 1894, 1902, and 1912.
 Though there were hundreds of strikes during this period, most were controlled by local police authorities.
 When this failed, troops were called to duty.
 The most prolonged service took place in 1902 when a national coal strike brought miners out in the New River Gorge, and in 1912–13 when miners struck for union recognition on Paint and Cabin creeks in Kanawha County.
 Martial law was declared for the strike zone in 1912, and miners and mine guards were sentenced to prison for various violations. ‘‘Mother’’ Jones was among those brought before the court-martial.

 In 1916, the West Virginia National Guard was activated in response to President Woodrow Wilson’s call for troops to pursue Pancho Villa on the Mexican border.
 Again, the regiments were merged and the Second West Virginia Volunteer Infantry was sent to the border.
 After several months the unit returned home, only to be federalized within weeks for service in World War I. The Second Regiment and a newly recruited First Regiment were absorbed into the 38th Infantry Division.
 The Second Regiment was reorganized and redesignated as the 150th Infantry while the First Regiment was broken up into support units.
 The 150th Infantry landed in Europe at the end of the war and saw no action in that conflict.

-One of the West Virginian National Guard's most infamous actions was when it took part in the Battle of Blair Mountain, the largest labor uprising in American history.
-It played a key role in the suppression of the labor revolt.
+One of the West Virginian National Guard's most infamous actions was when it took part in the Battle of Blair Mountain during the West Virginia Mine Wars, the largest labor uprising in American history.
+It played a key role in the suppression of the labor revolt, backing the mine owners alongside other state, federal, and privately-hired forces.